-8) See a Live Show
+8. See a Live Show

 Whether you feel like going to a concert or a play, there are usually several different options throughout the year.

 Keep an eye out for fun and interesting shows at the following locations:

-9) Dinner and Dancing
+9. Dinner and Dancing